maithilish/scoopi-scraper/notes/devops.md

 For Itests, reports are generated only for engine module.
 It is not possible to acquire the coverage data for the dependent modules.

+## Troubleshoot

+### Cluster ITest failure in CLI

+Cluster IT passes classpath from System.getProperty("java.class.path")) to ProcessBuilder.
+This classpath is set by failsafe plugin; till 2.18.1 version it use to add target/test-classes and target/classes to classpath but later versions doesn't add engine/target/classes but adds other modules such as config,metrics etc., jars.
+As a workaround following configuration is set for the plugin so that engine/classes is added to classpath.

+	<additionalClasspathElement>${basedir}/target/classes</additionalClasspathElement>

+To enable System.out.println() output from the process set inheritIO().

+	ProcessBuilder pb = new ProcessBuilder(cmd).inheritIO();